HusamAjour/reading-notes/README.md

 The differance between gwoth mindset and a fixed mindset is poeople who have a fixed mindset beleive that you must have a talent and you need to be intelligent in order to suceess or to develop a skill, while in growth mindest its believed that talent amd intelligence are a good start but they're not a must but you can develop a skill or to success in something by putting an effort and doing a hardwork.

+### Reminders to self on how to maintain a growth mindset and how to keep it

+1. Always try all the possible ways to get the job done and never say it is impossible.
+1. Ask for help instead of giving up.
+1. Everything is hard when you tr to do it the fist time but it gets easier the more you try.

 The image below shows the differences between fixed mindset and growth mindset.

 ![Difference between fixed and growth mindset](https://3kllhk1ibq34qk6sp3bhtox1-wpengine.netdna-ssl.com/wp-content/uploads/NewGrowthMindset2.png)